pulumi/terraform-provider-google-beta/website/docs/r/google_organization_iam.html.markdown

    from anyone without organization-level access to the organization.
 Proceed with caution.
-   It's not recommended to use `google_organization_iam_policy` with your provider organization to avoid locking yourself out, and it should generally only be used with organizations fully managed by Terraform.
+   It's not recommended to use `google_organization_iam_policy` with your provider organization to avoid locking yourself out, and it should generally only be used with organizations fully managed by this provider.
 If you do use this resource, it is recommended to **import** the policy before applying the change.

 ```hcl